ECer23/cs231n-assignments/docs/README.md

 * [3 - ConvNets Training Tips](3-ConvNets-Training-Tips) Tips on setting up data, model and loss functions to boost your ConvNets training

 ## Motivation

 When I'm doing another project that based on [yolov3.pytorch](https://github.com/ECer23/yolov3.pytorch), I came across a problem in Batch Normalization.
 My understanding of BN just limits in `nn.BatchNorm`, and when I want to do things like computing accumulated gradients, I got stuck in because I'm not familiar with computation of running mean/variance or something like that.
 This is the motivation of doing CS231n assignments again.
 I hope it could push me to revise those classical algorithms, and go beyond than just knowing interfaces of PyTorch or TensorFlow.

-## General plans
+## Plans

-In general, I will finish every part of this assignments (again), and writing down what I learnt in such a learning process.
-If you want to catch up with the latest updates, please click "**Subscribe**" in the right.
-Updates in this issue will be sent to your GitHub Notification Center.
+I will finish main parts of this assignments, and writing down what I learnt in such a learning process.
+Here "main parts" means frequently used parts like convolutional layer implementation, batch normalization implementation, dropout, and so on.
+Other parts like PyTorch/TensorFlow API study as I've known about it already, or parts like GAN, Style Transfer as they lie in a very specific region in computer vision, will not be implemented.

+So in general, I'll only finish all of [assignment 1](https://github.com/ECer23/cs231n.assignments/tree/master/assignment1) and most of [assignment 2](https://github.com/ECer23/cs231n.assignments/tree/master/assignment2) (except for frameworks parts).
+In the future, I might finish other parts.